Matt Godfrey (angler): Biography

-Matt is one of England’s rising match stars.
-A regular feature in the international set up, the three times U18 world champion is the only person to have won the junior world title three times.
+Matt is a regular feature in the international set up and is the only person to have won the junior world title three times.

 Matt began fishing at the age of just three years old, when he used to go and visit his grandparents who owned a caravan at Torksey in Lincolnshire.
-With the Fossdyke just a short walk from the site, it didn’t take Matt long to persuade his dad to let him give fishing a try.
+With the Fossdyke just a short walk from the site, it didn’t take Matt long to persuade his dad, Kevin to let him give fishing a try at the age of 3.

-With most of his early years spent fishing venues around this area such as the Fossdyke, the Till and the Trent, it is not uprising that Matt has developed such an affinity to natural venues.
+With most of his early years spent fishing venues around this area such as the Fossdyke, the Till and the Trent, it is not surprising that Matt has developed such an affinity to natural venues.

 It was at a commercial that he was given his big break into team fishing however, when he met Glyn Williams at an open day at Shireoaks when he was eight years old.
 The Worksop coach took Matt under his wing, signing him up for the Worksop cadet team.

 He fished his first national with the cadets aged 10 on the Bargate drain near Boston, helping the team to gold, and taking the individual bronze medal for himself.

 Aged 12, he made it into cadet team yet again for the national on the River Nene in Peterborough, where he took both individual and team gold, cementing his place as one of the best up and coming anglers in the country.

 The year after, the team struggled in the national, but in 2005, when Matt was 14, they bounced back yet again, taking team gold at Droitwich complex Woodlands View.
 This was also the year that Matt was first selected to represent his country in Serbia.
 The England teams did brilliantly this year, with both the juniors and intermediates taking team gold, with Matt taking the individual gold, and the intermediates also returning with an individual silver medal.